Spica-Suzuki/cbasics-tr/README.md

 * 1-08 - countchar.c:  Count blanks, tabs, and new lines from stdin
 * 1-09 - singleblank.c:  Replace one or more blanks with a single blank
 * 1-10 - showhiddens.c:  Replaces tabs, backspaces, and backslashes by their escape characters
-* 1-11 - countwords.c:  Counts the number of words
+* 1-11 - countwords.c:  Kelime miktarını sayar
 * 1-12 - wordperline.c:  Outputs its input one word per time
 * 1-13 - wordhistohori.c:  Horizontally-oriented histogram of the number of words
 *      - wordhistovert.c:  Vertically-oriented histogram of the number of words